 with respect to the orthogonal decomposition $\mathcal K=\mathcal H_-\oplus \mathcal H\oplus \mathcal H_+$. \end{enumerate}

-\end{thm} The reason to call it Stinespring dilation is that part-(4) of the above theorem is obtained by an application of Stinespring's theorem (\cite{paulsen}).
-For a proof of the above theorem, see Theorem 1.2 of \cite{ay-jfa}.\\
+\end{thm} The reason of calling it Stinespring dilation is that part-(4) of the above theorem was obtained by an application of Stinespring's theorem (\cite{paulsen}).
+For a proof of the above theorem, see Theorem 1.2 in \cite{ay-jfa}.\\

 In Theorem \ref{main-dilation-theorem}, which is the main result of this paper, we provide such Hilbert spaces $\mathcal H_-,\, \mathcal H_+$ and such operators $\tilde S, \tilde P$ explicitly.
 Indeed, the dilation space $\mathcal K \,(=\mathcal H_-\oplus \mathcal H \oplus \mathcal H_+)$ can be chosen to be $l^2(\mathcal D_P)\oplus \mathcal H \oplus l^2(\mathcal D_{P^*})$ which is same as the dilation space of the minimal unitary dilation of $P$ and the operator $\tilde P$ can precisely be the minimal unitary dilation of $P$.
 Here $\mathcal D_P=\overline{\textup{Ran}}\,D_P ,\textup{ where } D_P=(I-P^*P)^{\frac{1}{2}}$.
 In order to construct an operator for $\tilde S$, i.e. to remove the stars from the matrix of $\tilde S$, we need a couple of operators $F,\,F_*$ which turned out to be the unique solutions to the operator equations